hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

 The CDATA section contains a JetWork source as the contents of a `class` block.
 Such contents are contributed to `descClass`.

 The `Script` element must be interpreted before the XML attributes of the root element are processed.
-This behavior allows code in attribute values to rely on `import` directives, as in the following JetXML component:
+This behavior allows code in attribute values to rely on `import` directives, as in the following JXML component:

 ```xml
 <e:Application xmlns:e="org.example"